dedrahem/slack_rails/README.md

 7. Problems with the bellagio background image after deploy.

     Background image does not appear on the Heroku app’s render.
-The bellagio background appeared while using the local_server_3K.
+The bellagio background appeared while using local_server_3K.
 The immediate consideration is that “Background images are not using the sass ‘image_url’ function.”

     There is some mention that when pushing to Heroku, the image's name is cached using a hash.
 Which may inadvertently rename the image rendering it unseen by the program execution.
 The Heroku output log contained the following results,